Departing/TPTNet-Server/README.md

 # TPTNet-Server
 The official source for The Powder Toy Network Server.
-An open source version of The Powder Toy community server (http://ThePowderToy.Net/).
+An open source version of (now defunct) The Powder Toy community server (https://ThePowderToy.Net/).

 The source is under Affero GPL which means if you run a modified program on a server and let other users communicate with it there, your server must also allow them to download the source code corresponding to the modified version running there.